bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/faq.md

 #### Is there a workaround for Market-TA2?
 Waiting for RP takes too long.

 Yes, you can reimplement Market-TA2.
 Implementing a custom Market-TA2 script is the best optimization in round 3+.
 Check this [section](./optimal-selling-price-market-ta2.md) to see how to do it.

+### Why can I not sell all produced goods in the storage even after Market-TA2 sets the optimal price?

+In the SALE state, the game calculates `MaxSalesVolume` of the material/product.
+This is the number of items that can be sold in this state.
+This value is the product of many multipliers, and one of those multipliers is the penalty modifier mentioned above.
+Market-TA1 and Market-TA2 only guarantee that this multiplier does not affect you negatively (keep the penalty modifier being 1).
+They do not increase `MaxSalesVolume` and help you sell more items.

+Check this [section](./optimal-selling-price-market-ta2.md) for more information and tips on how to increase `MaxSalesVolume`.

 #### How do I discard materials/products?